aldaracastromosquera/cloudops-orchestrator/docs/README-azure.md

 terraform init
 terraform apply -auto-approve
 ```
-After a few minutes, Terraform will show the **public IP of the VM**.
+After a few minutes, Terraform will show the public IP of the VM.
-**Open it in your browser** to verify that the application is running.
+Open it in your browser to verify that the application is running.

 ---